mumayank/airqr/README.md

 )
 ```

-The library also provides a static helper function to help choose images from user's device (using explorer app/ other photos app installed on user's device)
+Choose image from user's device (using explorer app/ other photos app installed on user's device)

 ```kotlin
 BitmapHelper.getBitmapFromGallery(